 With its majestic Sonoran desert scenery and rapid renovation of its downtown, Phoenix Arizona, is not as it appears.
 The city and its surrounding suburbs are a desert playground.
 Often referred to as the Valley of the Sun, it is surrounded on all sides by mountains and thrives on copious amounts of sunshine.
 There is an abundance of family friendly things to do on a weekend in Phoenix, so Expedia asked me to narrow it down to help plan your next trip.

-Family Friendly Things to Do on a Weekend in Phoenix, Arizona
+Best Things to Do on a Weekend in Phoenix Arizona with kids

 Arizona Science Center